openziti/ziti-android-app/README.md

   endpoint protocol = tcp
   ```
 * Create identity for the device running this.
 You'll need one identity per device.
+  You will need to configure access to the service for your new identity.
   Download enrollment JWT and copy it to the device.
 * Once the app starts it will show notification to let user know that the app has not been enrolled
   ![no-enrollment](doc/no-enrollment.png)
-* tapping notification allows you to select enrollent token
+* Tapping notification allows you to select enrollent token
   ![pick-jwt](doc/pick-jwt.png).
 If enrollment is successful if shows notification on the screen
   ![success](doc/enrollment-success.png)
+* After that the app can be used -- pushing the message button should load current weather
+  for Charlotte on the screen